My time as a Jehovah's Witness

 my own accord I became intensely interested in religion in

-1983 during my second-last year in high school.
+1982 during my third year of secondary school.
 Two of my

 classmates happened to be Jehovah's Witnesses, and I soon